+Internal decorations Visually inspected.
+Internal surfaces are generally papered and painted.
+Ceramic tiles and laminated wall panels have also been utilised. and laminated wall panels have also been dillised.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The electric meter and fuse box are located in the small understair cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located in an external meter box.
-T Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The gas meter is located in a meter box located at the side of the house.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Pipework, where visible is formed with copper and plastic fittings.
-The bathroom contains a sanitary suite comprising; bath (with electric shower fitting), wash hand basin and a wc.
+Pipework, where visible, is formed with copper and plastic fittings.
+The bathroom contains a sanitary suite comprising; bath (with electric shower above), wash hand basin and a wc.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system that incorporates water filled radiators.
-The boiler is located in the hall cupboard at ground floor level and is vented by means of a fan assisted flue.
-Hot water is also provided by the central heating boiler.
-Drainage Drainage covers etc. were not lifted.
-Dramage Neither drains nor drainage systems were tested.
-It is assumed that the drains are connected to the public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+The boiler is located under the stairs at the ground floor hallway and is vented by means of a fan assisted flue.

+Drainage Covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Drains are assumed to be connected to the public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors have been installed.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.